 10. Kazan Cathedral

-I created a tour guide for your ease, it takes around 3 hours and you will be able to pass the majority of the main sights.
+I created a tour guide for your ease, it takes around 3 hours and you can pass most of the main sights.
 You can view the full-size map here.

-If you plan to visit Ermitage there might be quite a big queue, so keep in mind that you might wait a while.
-Students have free entrance upon showing your student card.
+If you plan to visit Ermitage, there might be quite a big queue, so keep in mind that you might wait a while.
+Students have free entrance upon showing their student card.

 6. Visit Anticafe